 1-2 Tbsp bread flour for rolling the dough

-5 cups vegetable oil
+5 cups vegetable oil for deep frying

 In a small bowl, add 1/2 tsp sugar, 1 heaping tsp Active Dry yeast and 2 Tbsp hot water (100-110 degrees Fahrenheit).
 Combine together and let rest for 10 minutes or until foamy.